medavox/7dtd-craftulator/README.md

 * account for quantity reductions from perks
 * allow users to specify quantity of the item they want to craft
 * list crafting station used
+* Allow user to subtract what they already have, from what needs crafting or gathering
+    - tick off (or partially tick off) already-obtained items
+    -  I need 4 wheels? well I've already got 2
+* better UI: expandable tree, regedit-style
+* Consider wood for the crafting stations that require it: campfires: furnaces